patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 water wheels everywhere on the Nakasendō, but Magome has a bunch of them.
 Makes sense with the topography and the water.

 Lunch was at a decent udon shop.
-We tried many other places that were supposed to be open but weren't.
+We tried two other places that were supposed to be open but weren't.
 Also got the chestnuts on rice, which are supposed to be a Nakatsugawa special.
 They're fine.

 <figure>
 {{< gallery-slider dir="/img/20230226-japan-part-i/magome" >}}
-<figcaption style="text-align:center">Souvenir shop; Magome main street; udon; water wheel; conical hats; Pikachu; house in the rain.</figcaption>
+<figcaption style="text-align:center">Souvenir shop; Magome main street; udon; water wheel; conical hats; Pikachu; rainy house.</figcaption>
 </figure>

 ## Walking: Magome to Otsumago